George-Lobo/quant/README.md

 # quant

 Building a platform for quant trading from scratch.
-Initial focus on Statistical Arbitrage using relative returns.
-Will possibly deal with absolute prices in the future.
+Initial focus on Statistical Arbitrage using prices and relative returns.

 TO DOs: